FROM LANDFILL TO POWER PLANT

 On the first day of this new year, South Mountain began its 25th year as an employee owned company (and its 38th year in business).
 It was on January 1, 1987 that we converted from a sole proprietorship in my ownership to a democratically owned worker co-operative.
 As I’ve so often said, it was a hinge point in the history of the company.

 When I started South Mountain in 1975 I was 25.
-Now there’s a group of us in our sixties who will gradually retire during the coming decades (starting with Mike Drezner at the end of this year) and a collection of new, younger owners poised to lead SMC in to its 2nd generation, and beyond.
-My personal goal: to still be going strong in 2025, when SMC turns 50 and I’m 75.
+Now there’s a group of us in our sixties who will gradually retire during the coming decades (starting with Mike Drezner at the end of this year) and a collection of new, younger owners poised to lead SMCo in to its 2nd generation, and beyond.
+My personal goal: to still be going strong in 2025, when SMCo turns 50 and I’m 75.

 Where Will All The Solar Go?